hotwax/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/returns/returns.md

 <figure><img src="../../../.gitbook/assets/29.png" alt=""><figcaption><p>Sync POS returns to NetSuite using Loop</p></figcaption></figure>

 ### Synchronizing POS Returns to NetSuite when Shopify POS is used
 Leveraging Shopify POS for in-store returns ensures that store associates are not required to navigate through a separate interface to handle them.

-**Import POS Returns in HotWax Commerce**
+### Import POS Returns in HotWax Commerce

-When POS returns are accepted within the store and completed, a scheduled job in HotWax Commerce downloads these returns from Shopify POS and marks the item as returned, and payment as refunded.
-During import, HotWax Commerce checks if the restocking flag is enabled and restocks the inventory received against the POS returns.
+When POS returns are accepted within the store and completed, a scheduled job in the HotWax Commerce integration platform fetches all returns and exchanges from Shopify and generates a returns and exchanges feed.
+Another job reads and transforms this feed, sorting returns and exchange orders into different folders on the SFTP server.

-Similar to web returns, retailers have the option to use HotWax Commerce's returns feed or leverage HotWax Commerce Integration Platform to sync POS returns to NetSuite.
+Two independent jobs in HotWax Commerce process these orders:

+- The `Create Return Order` job downloads the returns from the SFTP path.
+- The `Create Exchange Order` job downloads the exchanges.

-**Export POS Returns from HotWax Commerce**
+### Export POS Returns from HotWax Commerce

-A scheduled job within HotWax Commerce Integration Platform generates a CSV file of POS returns and places this file at an SFTP location.
+A scheduled job in the HotWax Commerce Integration Platform generates a CSV file of POS returns and places this file at an SFTP location.

-**Import POS Returns in NetSuite**
+### Import POS Returns in NetSuite

-A scheduled SuiteScript in NetSuite reads this CSV file from the SFTP location, generates a Cash Sale return in NetSuite, creates item receipt records, marks the order item as returned and the payment is marked as refunded.
+A scheduled SuiteScript in NetSuite reads this CSV file from the SFTP location, and generates a Return Merchandise Authorization (RMA) to track the returned items.
+Following this, a credit memo is generated to record the financial transaction associated with the refund.
+The credit memo details the total amount to be refunded to the customer.

+### Handling of Multiple Scenarios

+When returning an item a customer can also opt to take the exchange item against it.
+The exchange item may be of higher value than the original item or may be of lesser value.
+Learn more about how HotWax commerce handles exchanges on an order.

 <figure><img src="../../../.gitbook/assets/30.png" alt=""><figcaption><p>Sync POS returns to NetSuite using HotWax Commerce</p></figcaption></figure>